Spring Bloom Guide

 As winter slowly turns to spring, observant eyes might find snowdrops and crocuses poking up through the soil, followed closely by daffodils, tulips, forsythia and flowering cherry and dogwood trees that announce the arrival of the new season.
 Soon the entire park will blossom into a floral display of vibrant colors.
-To help you make the most of this floral celebration, we’ve compiled a list of our top-five favorite blooming destinations, both hidden treasures and classic favorites.
+To help you make the most of this floral celebration, we’ve compiled a list of our top bloom destinations, both hidden treasures and classic favorites.

 The historic Litchfield Villa is a well-known destination for flower lovers.
-In April, the tulip bloom electrifies Carmen’s Garden, located directly in front of the pre-Civil War-era mansion, heralding the arrival of warm weather.
+In April, tulips electrify Carmen’s Garden, located directly in front of the pre-Civil War-era mansion, heralding the arrival of warm weather.
 In May, blossoming crabapple and hawthorn trees paint the landscape in pinks and whites, while annual displays replace the fading tulips.
-Be sure to head around back to see creamy flowers of the Korean dogwood trees.
+Be sure to head around back to see cream-colored flowers of the Korean dogwood trees.

-Passing through the Meadowport Arch in mid-April (Endale Arch is undergoing restoration), visitors are welcomed by the peach and white bouquet of magnolia and dogwood trees that line the Long Meadow’s north end.
+Passing through the Meadowport or Endale Arch in mid-April, visitors are welcomed by the peach and white bouquet of magnolia and dogwood trees that line the Long Meadow’s north end.
 The warmer weather brings out lilacs, as well as the hanging flowers of the yellowwood tree.
 Later in the season, enjoy the view under the shade of a flowering linden tree, and take in the sweet scent of the oakleaf hydrangea near the Picnic House.